Real Estate in Lake Chapala, Mexico

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "When we started looking at the money we would have to live on after retirement, I realized that I would never be able to quit work and live comfortably.
 We started looking at places we could live.
 We wanted to be close enough to hop up to the states to see family but be able to afford to retire.
 Mexico was the obvious answer.
 After much internet research, I stumbled on Lake Chapala.
 My husband and I knew nothing about Mexico.
 His vision was from the old westerns.
 There is a group that provides a week long seminar that will answer all of your questions and also show you the fun side of the area.
 We booked a trip 3 months away.
 I used the time to look at real estate offerings.
 I had limited funds.
 This is a cash economy so it had to be a house I could afford.
 They have an MLS listings here so I could check out everything.
 I contacted a realtor and he helped weed out houses that had issues or less than savory neighborhoods.
 I wanted city water, a pressurized/filtration water system and city sewer.
 Many houses are on septic so I knew that I might have to make a compromise there.
 We had 14 houses on the final list.
 We bought the second one we had looked at and we paid cash.
-And it is on city sewer," remarked one member in Lake Chapala.
+And it is on city sewer," explained one person living in Lake Chapala, Mexico.

 Connect